How to Optimize Your Rental Property for Business Clients

 Another option is single-cup brewers such as Keurig for those who prefer something more decadent than traditional black coffee.

-How does this attract business travellers?
+How does this attract business travelers?
 Simply buying a coffee machine won’t cut it.
 What you need to do is include pictures of it in your listing description.
 Maybe even include a picture of it in your photo reel.
 As a welcome package, include cups or pods.
 It’s not a huge expense, but it’ll increase the guest’s experience.
 It’s also best-practice since some guests may not use that coffee machine.
 Alternatively, you could offer a few pods for free and upsell a sleeve or two (Hostfully Guidebooks give you the chance to offer upsells to guests).

 Other things you can do for business guests